This information will help you prepare for your cystogram at Memorial Sloan Kettering (MSK).

 If you don’t already have a urinary catheter, your doctor or nurse will place one through your urethra, into your bladder.

 The exam table will be adjusted so you’re lying flat.
 A lead cover will be placed on your neck.
 The cover will protect your thyroid gland from radiation from the x-ray machine.
 It may feel heavy, but you’ll be able to breathe and talk easily.
-You won’t wear a chest cover because it block part of the picture.
+You won’t wear a chest cover because it will block part of the picture.

 When you’re ready, your doctor will slowly put contrast dye into your bladder through the catheter.
 They will take x-ray images while they’re doing this to see if any contrast leaks from the connection between your urethra and bladder.
 You may feel fullness in your bladder or an urge to urinate (pee) while the contrast is being put into your bladder.